 A Rose Garden restoration project was completed in December 2014.
 All 66 stone pillars encircling the rose garden were restored and new redwood cedar pergolas placed atop the structures.
 The bronze plaques announcing the garden, but stolen during the 1940s, were replicated and placed at each main garden entry.

 The purpose of the restoration plan, conceived in 2000, was to restore the entire rose garden to reflect the original design developed by the firm of Hare & Hare in 1931.
 The process took 14 years to complete with the assistance of hundreds of donations from the Kansas City community.
 Corporations, Foundations, trust funds and individuals contributed $2 million to fund this endeavor.
-The Kansas City Rose Society wishes to express heartfelt gratitude to all those who donated to preserve this historic Kansas City treasure.
+It was Awarded a Garden of Excellence by the World Federation of Rose Societies in 2018.

 Donations to the Rose Garden can be given in memory of loved ones or as a gesture of friendship.
 The Rose Society is a 501(c)(3) not-for-profit organization.
 Memory and Friendship Roses can be purchased on the KCRS Website: Kansas City Rose Society.